Free-roaming horse management in North America: Horses vs. wildlife and livestock on public lands

 Cattle and sheep ranchers and others who support the position of the livestock industry tend to favor a lower priority of feral horses than private livestock for use of public land, and argue that the horses degrade the public rangelands.
 The numbers of cows that can graze the range decreases as the number of horses increases.

-However the debate as to how much horses compete with cows for forage is multifaceted.
+The debate as to how much horses compete with cows for forage is multifaceted.
 Ruminates such as cattle and sheep, with their multi-chambered stomachs, can extract more energy from their feed, and thus require less, but more high quality forage, such as leaves and forbs.
 Horses are evolutionarily adapted to survive in an ecological niche dominated by "fibrous herbage" (i.e. low quality grass forage) due to being "hindgut fermenters", meaning that they digest nutrients by means of the cecum.
 Thus, horses are adapted to inhabit an ecological niche characterized by poor quality vegetation.
 While this means that they extract less energy from a given amount of forage, it also means that they can digest food faster and make up the difference in efficiency by increasing their consumption rate, obtaining adequate nutrition from lower quality forage than can ruminants.
 Because of their consumption rate, while the BLM rates horses by animal unit (AUM) to eat the same amount of forage as a cow-calf pair, 1.0, some studies of horse grazing patterns indicate that horses probably consume forage at a rate closer to 1.5 AUM.
 Horses can, however, cover vast distances to find water and the high fibrous grasses they thrive on; they may range nine times as far from water sources as cattle, traveling as much as 55 km to 80 km from a water source.
 This means they can reach grazing land that cattle cannot access.

 Unlike cows, horse incisors allow them to graze plants much closer to the ground increasing recovery time for the plant.
 Modern rangeland management also recommends removing all livestock during the growing season to maximize recovery of the forage.
 Allowing livestock, including horses, to graze year-round not only degrades the range, but negatively impacts the wildlife that shares the same area.
 Another concern is that Feral horses compete for water with other wildlife species, and often are dominant over some, such as the pronghorn, which in drought conditions causes stress that impacts the survival.